carpentries/docs.carpentries.org/source/policies/privacy.md

 complaint with a supervisory authority, under certain circumstances.

-You may contact us using the contact details provided in the “[Contact Information](#contact-information)” section below for more information or to exercise your rights.
+You may contact us using the contact details provided in the “[Contact Information](#14-contact-information)” section below for more information or to exercise your rights.

 ## 9. International Transfers of Data